Business

 15 November 2022

 A firewall is a common term used in the IT industry, but many people don’t know why they need it on computers.
-A firewall is a software you can use on your computer and helps to block viruses on your computer.

 Your computer is likely using a built-in firewall right now, or you might be using a third-party one.
 However, if you own a business, you need to ensure your firewall works effectively.